philiprlarie/musicmastrmind/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Song Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to create songs using a simple text form in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.